 Usually, Hard drives consist of a mechanical disk with a read/write head.

 3.5" HDDs are generally used in desktops, while laptops come equipped with 2.5" HDDs.
 Due to the moving parts inside them, HDDs (whether 2.5" or 3.5") aren't as durable as other storage devices.

-Solid State Drives (SSDs), on the other hand, are a flash-memory based storage and have no moving parts inside them.
-As compared to other storage types, SSDs are more shock resilient, and provide better access time and latency.
+Solid State Drives (SSDs), on the other hand, are flash-memory-based storage and have no moving parts inside them.
+As compared to other storage types, SSDs are more shock resilient and provide better access time and latency.

 That being said, these drives have a couple disadvantages of their own.

 First, since flash-based memories store data in the form of electric current, this data can gradually leak over a long period of time.
 That's why you can't keep different archives in these drives.

 Second, these drives are more expensive when compared to hard drives.

 In recent times, cloud storage has also emerged as the main competitor for traditional storage devices, including external HDDs.